Palisades Medical Center: Names

 PMC was formerly known as North Hudson Hospital and it was located in Weehawken, New Jersey.
 In 1978, the hospital was relocated to the North Bergen waterfront and renamed Palisades General Hospital.
-In February of 2016, it was formally acquired by Hackensack University Health Network and rechristened the Palisades Medical Center.
+In February 2016, it was formally acquired by Hackensack University Health Network and rechristened the Palisades Medical Center.

 Emergency response

 As of 2022, It is situated on the Hudson Waterfront at the site of Bulls Ferry, across from Manhattan, and is situated between the Lincoln Tunnel and George Washington Bridge.
 This location makes it an emergency response facility in the event of disasters in the Hudson River area, or for widespread disasters in the surrounding urban areas, including New York City.

 On January 15, 2009, two survivors of the Flight 1549 crash landing were taken to PMC following their rescue, where they were treated for hypothermia.

 In 2009, the hospital began carrying out renovations and remodeling of its Emergency Department, the first phase of which was completed at the end of July 2010.
 The renovations were implemented to improve capacity, community access, patient safety and quality of health care delivery.
 The changes included reconfiguration of the nursing station to improve workflow and augment patient privacy, the presence of all board certified physicians, renovated patient rooms, waiting areas, pediatric care unit and digital radiology, and improved communication to track emergency patients during critical periods and provide medical staff updated status reports, including laboratory and radiology results.
 The upgrades were made amid a declaration from the Institute of Medicine of the National Academies that the United States is experiencing an epidemic of overcrowded emergency departments, a problem particularly severe in New Jersey, due to its high population density (New Jersey has the highest in the county), and a poverty rate in the North Hudson and South Bergen Counties that is four times the New Jersey average.
 Renovations planned in 2010 were designed to allow walk-in patients direct access to the Emergency Department from the waiting area.